caprica/segment-amplitude-testing/README.md

 ## Conclusion

-Test case 4 is the only one that made it through to Amplitude.
+Test cases 2 and 4 make it through to Amplitude.